 zAAP on zIIP capability

-Beginning with z/OS V1.11, z/OS added a capability that can enable System z Application Assist Processor (zAAP) eligible workloads to run on System z Integrated Information Processors (zIIPs).
+Beginning with z/OS V1.11, z/OS added a capability that can enable IBM z Systems Application Assist Processor (zAAP) eligible workloads to run on z Systems Integrated Information Processors (zIIPs).
 This function can enable you to run zIIP- and zAAP-eligible workloads on the zIIP.
 This capability is ideal for customers without enough zAAP- or zIIP-eligible workload to justify a specialty engine today; the combined eligible workloads may make the acquisition of a zIIP cost effective, and may simplify planning activities.
 This capability is also intended to provide more value for customers having only zIIP processors by making Java and XML-based workloads eligible to run on existing zIIPs.
 Its purpose is not as an overflow capability for zAAP eligible workload to run on the zIIP, rather It enables zAAP eligible work to run on a zIIP engine when no zAAP is defined on the server.

 Support for zAAPs and zIIPs